Frequently Asked Questions

 Is additional storage space available?

 Yes, each apartment has an additional storage area located off one of the residence halls.
+Cottages have storage built into each residence.

 How does the meal plan work?

 Southminster offers a flexible dining program allowing you the freedom to use your money as you see fit.
-Each month your account is credited with a balance that you’re able then to use either at breakfast, lunch or dinner.
+Each month your account is credited with a balance that you’re able to use either at breakfast, lunch or dinner.
 You decide how much you want to spend on dining, when you want to dine and where you want to dine.
 You’re even welcome to use your meal allowance for friends and family.
 It’s your choice!

 Will I pay real-estate taxes or need to carry home insurance?